 “Competitive analysis allows you to understand what you’re up against, who you’re selling to and how you can differentiate yourself from your competitors,” says New Breed’s Head of Demand Generation, Guido Bartolacci.

-This is vital as it can help you develop your strategy and positioning within your market.
+Determining where you stand amongst your competitors can help you develop your strategy and define your position within your market.

 Having this knowledge will prepare you for the sales process.
 Modern consumers are educated.
 For substantial purchases, they’ll consider different solutions on the market.
 You need to be able to handle their objections and questions and convey what makes your product or service more valuable than the alternatives.